Omosola1/CAPSTONE_PROJECT1/README.md

 - Github For Portfolio Building

 ### Data Cleaning and Preparations
-To achive a proper Data Cleaning and preparations, we perform the following action:
+To achive a proper Data Cleaning and preparations, I perform the following action:
 1. Data loading and Inspection
 2. Handling missing variables
 3. Data Cleaning and formatting